-Jan has experience designing and auditing compliance programs, performing internal investigations and due diligence reviews on third-party agents and joint-venture partners around the world, including in connection with the U.S. Department of Justice (DoJ), the U.S. Securities & Exchange Commission (SEC), the U.K. Serious Fraud Office (SFO), and multilateral development bank inquiries.
-He also has experience investigating and assessing export compliance issues and international trade controls.
+Concerning his anti-corruption practice, Jan has experience navigating the multi-jurisdictional and international aspects of compliance assessments and internal investigations.
+He has designed and audited compliance programs, performed internal investigations and due diligence reviews on third-party agents and joint-venture partners around the world, including in connection with the U.S. Department of Justice (DOJ), the U.S. Securities & Exchange Commission (SEC), the French Parquet National Financier (PNF) and anticorruption agency (AFA), the U.K. Serious Fraud Office (SFO), as well as multilateral development bank (MDB) and export credit agencies (ECAs) inquiries.

-He has worked on international commercial and investment treaty arbitrations, including serving as assistant to the chair of an International Center for Settlement of Investment Disputes (ICSID) arbitral tribunal and previously served as a senior research assistant to Professor George A. Bermann of the Columbia Law School.
-Jan is an Alternate Member of the Legal Advisory Task Force to the Energy Charter Treaty Secretariat.
+In his international dispute resolution work, Jan has experience serving as counsel to companies and States in both commercial and investor-State arbitrations under a variety of arbitration rules (including ICC, UNCITRAL, LCIA and ICSID) and laws.
+He has served as assistant to the chair of an International Center for Settlement of Investment Disputes (ICSID) arbitral tribunal and previously served as a senior research assistant to Professor George A. Bermann.
+Jan was an Alternate Member of the Legal Advisory Task Force to the Energy Charter Treaty Secretariat.

 Jan speaks and writes frequently on subjects related to sanctions and export controls, anti-corruption compliance, and international law.
 He has been quoted and has appeared in several leading media on EU sanctions and trade controls topics.
 Jan is an Associate Fellow of the Royal United Services Institute (RUSI)’s Centre for Financial Crime and Security Studies (CFCS).